4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 A coworker compliments your sweater, remarking that it’s just your color.
 Do you:

-Yes, for all our talk about recognition in the workplace, we can forget that recognition can be awkward for many people.
+Lots of people admit they’re not great at accepting compliments.
+But we forget that dishing out compliments can feel awkward, too.
 You meant it, but do they know how much you really mean it?
 Where do you get off praising these people, anyway?

-Why is it hard to give praise at work?
+Why is it hard to give sincere praise at work?

-For leaders, it can feel like unknown territory.
+Sincere and positive recognition is unknown territory for some leaders.
 Many didn’t receive personal acknowledgment on their ascent and it feels, well, too personal.
-People from earlier generations are more accustomed to workplace cultures where the focus is on what’s wrong, not right.
+Earlier generations are more accustomed to workplace cultures that focus on what’s wrong rather than what’s right.
+They didn’t build their companies to facilitate supportive praise.

 Maybe you’ve experienced that, too.
 Transitioning to a workplace that understands the value of praise and recognition is a type of very real culture shock.
-Other common causes include, but aren’t limited to:
+Other common causes for scant praise in a work environment:

-Or all of the above.
-No matter the hang-ups, it’s never too late to learn new ways to give praise at work.
+No matter the problem, it’s never too late to learn new ways to give praise at work.

 Being unsure that you know how to say “good job” or “great work” is an excellent sign, actually.
 It means you understand the most common problem with professional praise: dry as a desert.